 Press the MENU button to open the user menu.
+To navigate within the menu or parameters, press the + and - buttons ( or IIII).
 To change a parameter, select it by pressing the OK button.

-To change the set value, press the + and - buttons (or).
+To change the set value, press the + and - buttons (for or IIII).
 Press the OK button to save.
 To exit without saving the changes, press the ESC button.

-Figure 63 - Access user menu

-For parameters 4 to 11 in Table 27, it is also possible to adjust the same parameters for Zones 2 and 3, if applicable.
+For parameters 4 to 11 in Table 26, it is also possible to adjust the same parameters for Zones 2 and 3, if applicable.